-a scriptable frame buffer and ascii art image viewer
+scriptable frame buffer, X.org and ascii art image viewer

-DescriptionFIM is a highly customizable and scriptable image viewer targeted at the users who are confortable with software like the Vim text editor or the Mutt mail user agent (it aims to be a swiss army knife for viewing images).
-It is based on the Fbi image viewer (by Gerd Hoffmann), and works primarily in the Linux framebuffer console.
-It is multidevice: it has X support, too (via the SDL library) and it supports ascii art output (via the aalib library).
-It is capable of regular expressions based (on filename) image viewing,vim-like autocommands, it offers GNU readline command line autocompletion and history, completely customizable key bindings, external/internal (if-while based) scriptability (through return codes, standard input/output, and commands given at invocation time, initialization file), internal filename-based image search, and much more features.
+DescriptionFIM is a highly customizable scriptable image viewer targeted at the users who are comfortable with software like the Vim text editor or the Mutt mail user agent.
+FIM aims to be a "swiss army knife" for viewing images.
+Its code derives from the "Fbi" framebuffer image viewer by Gerd Hoffmann.
+FIM is multidevice: it has X support via the SDL library and ascii art output via the aalib library.
+It supports image description files, file search and filtering using regular expressions on filenames and descriptions, caption display, customizable status line, EXIF tags display, EXIF-based image rotation, recursive directory traversal, reading from stdin, and can e.g. jump between two images remembering scale and position.
+It can speed up loading by image caching and speed up scaling with mipmaps.
+It offers GNU readline command line autocompletion and history, completely customizable key bindings, external/internal (if-while based) scriptability (through return codes, standard input/output, and commands given at invocation time, an initialization file, Vim-like autocommands), and much more.

 Upload more screenshots